matrix-org/matrix-spec-proposals/specification/modules/end_to_end_encryption.rst

   "JGLn/yafz74HB2AbPLYJWIVGnKAtqECOBf11yyXac2Y"

-The name ``signed_curve25519`` also corresponds to the Curve25519 algorithm, but a key using this algorithm is represented by an object with a the following
+The name ``signed_curve25519`` also corresponds to the Curve25519 algorithm, but a key using this algorithm is represented by an object with the following
 properties:

 ``KeyObject``